evmts/tevm-monorepo/docs/src/content/docs/getting-started/getting-started.md

 Now restart your editor/lsp and typescript will now be able to recognize your contract imports.

 Note: If using vscode you will need to [set the workspace version](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript) to load ts-plugins

-Note: I haven't tested the LSP in many months while focusing on building MemoryClient so it may have regressions.
-We will be giving the bundler and lsp some more love by end of may.

 :::tip[Solidity import best practices]
 Importing solidity directly is a convenience for when you are developing scripts and contracts within the same codebase as your javascript.
 It is NOT recomended to copy paste contracts just to use them with the tevm bundler.
 Instead consider the following options if the contract isn't in your code base.